Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 3 – 7 days

-The Mentawai Islands seem like a separate place to Sumatra.
-The islands are considered to be one of the best surfing destinations in Indonesia.
-Surf camps are very popular.
+The Mentawai Islands are considered one of the best surfing destinations in Indonesia.
+The island’s surf camps are very popular.

 If you’re not a surfer, don’t worry, because the island has silky-soft beaches and great snorkelling spots too.